skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > sessions, they have no interest in the guy.
 They ignore his advice
 > whenever possible.
 They don't want to share food or booty with him.
 >
-> In character, they SHOULDN'T think of this guy as "an NPC", but they
+> In character, they *shouldn't* think of this guy as "an NPC," but they
 > do and it shows.
 When Endo was their party's NPC "friend" they
 > treated him like any other member of the party.
 With Beck, I'm sure
 > they would feed him to a dragon to aid their own escape, and never